-Students must log in their time worked through the ADP system.
-Each department will be responsible for training new hires on the ADP system.
+Students must log in their time worked through the OneUSG system.
+Each department will be responsible for training new hires on the OneUSG system.

 - The term of employment is on a semester basis.
 Students will be notified if employment will not be extended.

 - Student employees are not eligible for any employment benefits.

 - Job descriptions will be distributed to all employees.
 Departments will provide basic training.

 - Students should adhere to the dress code, schedule and rules of conduct established by East Georgia State College and the individual department in which they work.